senaite/senaite.core/src/senaite/core/tests/doctests/IDServer.rst

 Partition IDs survive detach ............................

-Partition numbers are issued by a persistent counter so that detached partitions are still counted, avoiding ID collisions when a new partition is created on a parent that previously had partitions detached.
+Partition numbers are derived from both active descendants and detached partitions, so a new partition never collides with the ID of a sibling that was detached earlier.
+Both relationships use annotation-based backrefs and are resolved via `getDescendants` and `get_backreferences` respectively.

 Configure a standard ID format for samples and partitions: